Skip to main content

 View list of settings

-You can view a list of settings that can be changed by cluster creation or customization.
+You can view a list of settings available for modification when creating a cluster or changing settings.

 If you have changed settings, you can see a list of all changes.

-3. In the block DBMS settings displays the previously changed settings — name and value.
+4. The DBMS Settings block displays the previously changed settings — name and value.

 Change settings